SignPath/fdn-website/flameshot.markdown

 permalink: /flameshot/
 ---

-# flameshot

-Powerful yet simple to use screenshot software.
+# Powerful yet simple to use screenshot software

 | Synopsis         |  |
 |------------------|--|